NIOS vs CBSE : Which is Better and why?

 NIOS vs CBSE - Examination and Assessment Method

 • On the other hand, the CBSE board has uniform assessment criteria across all its affiliated schools.
 The annual CBSE 10th exams and CBSE 12th exams are conducted at the end of the academic year.
-Apart from theory exams, the practical/Internal assessment/project assessment are undertaken to evaluate the consolidated performance of the students.
+Apart from theory exams, the practical/Internal assessment/project assessment is undertaken to evaluate the consolidated performance of the students.

-Download EBook
+Download Now

 CBSE vs NIOS - Which is Better?

 • Approach to Learning - The NIOS board offers a flexible approach to learning.
 Students who cannot follow a traditional school schedule for any reason may opt for NIOS.
-Students can take exams when they are ready which can reduce the stress of fixed timelines.
+Students can take exams when they are ready, which can reduce the stress of fixed timelines.
 Whereas, CBSE offers a more structured approach to learning with a proper classroom environment and exam conduction system.
 This can be beneficial for students who want a better-structured study environment and routine.

 • Inclusivity - The NIOS board is a highly inclusive institution.
 It is quite suitable for students who are not medically fit to take the route of traditional schooling.
 They can easily enrol for NIOS admission to get a flexible educational approach.
-Students with special needs, and students involved in professional sports or arts can have a better learning schedule with the NIOS board.
+Students with special needs, and students involved in professional sports or arts, can have a better learning schedule with the NIOS board.

 • Cost Effectiveness - The NIOS board is quite cost-effective in comparison to the CBSE board.
-Financial aspects are to be considered while opting for a board and a more viable option must be chosen keeping in mind all the parameters.
+Financial aspects are to be considered while opting for a board, and a more viable option must be chosen, keeping in mind all the parameters.

 • Study Environment - Students studying in CBSE-affiliated schools are able to engage in social interaction and participate in extracurricular activities.
-This leads to all-round development of the students.
+This leads to all-around development of the students.
 Students learn a lot through group activities and peer interaction.

 Also, Check: